Book between plants with supplement capsules

 According to the Federal Institute for Risk Assessment (BfR), a maximum intake of 500 micrograms of iodine per day is still considered safe in Germany.14 This value is not normally exceeded due to dietary factors; caution is only advised when consuming algae products with a high iodine content.15 An excess of iodine is therefore usually due to the intake of iodine-containing preparations.
 Possible consequences can be increased saliva production, digestive disorders and skin rashes.
 And: Even with an extreme iodine oversupply, a goitre can develop, just as with iodine deficiency.16

-Which foods are particularly high in boron?
+Which foods are particularly high in iodine?

 Seaweed in particular contains a lot of iodine.
 Sea fish, milk and eggs are also good sources of iodine, provided the animals have been fed accordingly.
 The German Nutrition Society (DGE) also advises using iodized table salt in the kitchen.17